ibm-cloud-docs/key-protect/create-key-alias.md

   An alias can only be associated with one key that is located in the same instance and region.
   If you would like to change the key that the alias is associated with, you will need to delete the alias, wait up to 10 minutes, then recreate the alias and map it to necessary key.
-- **You can create an alias with the same name in a different region.**
+- **You can create an alias with the same name in a different instance or region.**
-  Each alias will be associated with a different key in each region.
-This enables your service's application code to be reusuable in different regions.
+  Each alias will be associated with a different key in each instance or region.
+This enables your service's application code to be reusuable in different instances or regions.
 For example, if you have an alias named `Application Key` in both the US-South and US-East regions, with each linked to a different key.

 ## APIs that use key alias
 {: #key-alias-apis}